-Q But, it really goes back to the old sense of pleasing the driver and making it easy for him for drive and convenient for him to drive.
+Q: But, it really goes back to the old sense of pleasing the driver and making it easy for him for drive and convenient for him to drive.

-A I remember back--you know who Oscar is?
+A: I remember back--you know who Oscar is?
 Oscar is the dummy.

-Q Yes.
+Q: Yes.

-Well, in the development of the dummy, this is interesting, many years ago -- and this was a subject that we took up in the Society of Automotive Engineers -- and there was a professor from -- I think his name was Lay--from the University of Michigan who was head of the automotive engineering at the University of Michigan.
+A: Well, in the development of the dummy, this is interesting, many years ago--and this was a subject that we took up in the Society of Automotive Engineers--and there was a professor from--I think his name was Lay--from the University of Michigan who was head of the automotive engineering at the University of Michigan.
 He was on our committee.

 Fred Matthei, and I don't remember who all, but, anyway, Rudy Schonitizer, and I were a member of the committee.
-So, we were developing this dummy--this Oscar--and the data that we had went back to the--I think it was the Franco-Prussian War -- and this is the days of Napoleon, and armies travelled overland, and they not only travelled overland, they had to carry all their equipment with them, not only a gun, but they had a knapsack, and they had a whole bunch of stuff.
+So, we were developing this dummy--this Oscar--and the data that we had went back to the--I think it was the Franco-Prussian War--and this is the days of Napoleon, and armies travelled overland, and they not only travelled overland, they had to carry all their equipment with them, not only a gun, but they had a knapsack, and they had a whole bunch of stuff.
 In typical German fashion, they took a scientific approach to it.
 They took dead soldiers and froze them and cut them up and weighed all the parts, and by doing this, they were able to design the equipment that a man had to carry so that he could travel farther in a day and still be alive if he didn't get shot.
 So, anyway, this is where we got the data for Oscar.

-Q That's marvelous.
+Q: That's marvelous.

-A Another thing that's funny that goes way back.
+A: Another thing that's funny that goes way back.
 For many many years, in fact during the classic era, the standard wheel track was 56 inches, and that was the width of streetcar tracks too.
 You could ride on streetcar tracks in those [days].
 It was interesting where that 56 inches came from.
-It goes back to the Roman days, and in Rome the travel was by chariot, and the width of two horses that fasten up to a chariot-between their backbones, it was 56 inches between the backbone of one horse and the backbone of another.
-Then, the horses would travel, and the wheels would follow in the path made by the horses' hoofs, so the wheel track on the old chariots were what was carried over and still is being used today.
+It goes !back to the Roman days, and in Rome the tra- vel was by chariot, and the width of two horses that fasten up to a chariot--between their backbones, it was 56 inches between the backbone of one horse and the backbone of another.
+Then, the horses would tra- vel, and the wheels would follow in the path made by the horses' hoofs, so the wheel track on the old chariots were what was carried over and still is being used today.

-- Q Well, that's very good.
-Well, on the whole, you've had a happy and productive career I suspect. - A I've had a lot of fun.
-I never made any money, but I've had a lot of fun. - Q Isn't that the main thing?
-You've made some contribution, obviously. - A Yes. - And, you're keeping your hand in with your interest in automobiles and occasional consulting. - A I don't lose interest in cars, that's for sure. - Q Well, thank you Mr. Buehrig.
+Q: Well, that's very good.
+Well, on the whole, you've had a happy and productive career I suspect.

+A: I've had a lot of fun.
+I never made any money, but I've had a lot of fun.

+Q: Isn't that the main thing?
+You've made some contribution, obviously.

+Q: And, you're keeping your hand in with your interest in automobiles and occasional consulting.

+A: I don't lose interest in cars, that's for sure.

+Q: Well, thank you Mr. Buehrig.
 You've been very helpful.

-The copyright status of photographs and printed material is often difficult to determine, because it is affected by such things as the employment status of the creator, the date material was created, the date material was first published, what information accompanied the first publication, and whether the copyright holder exercised his/her/its rights to extension.
-The Henry Ford has not determined copyright status for many of the photographs and published materials in our collection.
-Therefore, the Henry Ford is acting only as an owner of the physical original.

-- The Henry Ford is not responsible for either determining the copyright status of the material or for securing copyright permission. - Possession of a photocopy does not constitute permission to use it. - Permission to use copies other than for private study, scholarship, or research requires the permission of both The Henry Ford and the copyright holder.
+END

+COPYRIGHT NOTICE

-The copyright law of the United States (Title 17, U.S. Code) governs the making of photocopies or other reproductions of copyrighted material.
+The copyright law of the United States (Title 17, United States Code) governs the making of photocopies or other reproductions of copyrighted material.